anvilproject/anvil-portal/content/learn/understanding-cloud-costs/understanding-cloud-costs.md

 - [Controlling Cloud costs - sample use cases](https://support.terra.bio/hc/en-us/articles/360029772212-Controlling-Cloud-costs-sample-use-cases) - This article examines some uses cases and provides a framework for their costs.
 Specific costs will vary based on software versions, data sizes, storage and access locations.

 - [How much did a workflow cost?](https://support.terra.bio/hc/en-us/articles/360037862771-How-much-did-a-workflow-cost) - Executing jobs on the cloud can be frightening when you don't know how much you're spending.
-This article explains ways to view the cost of an executed workflow to give you the peace of mind that you're not going over a projected goal..
+This article explains ways to view the cost of an executed workflow to give you the peace of mind that you're not going over a projected goal.